rawsrc/PhpEcho/tests/README.md

 directory the [Exacodis, a minimalist testing engine for PHP](https://github.com/rawsrc/exacodis)

-Once everything is done, call the file `test.php`.
+Once everything is done, call the file `tests.php`.